 In-memory data structures

-Durability: RDB and AOF
+Durability: RDB snapshots and AOF log

 Replication and Cluster

-Redis Data Structures: why it is more than key/value
+Redis data structures: why it is more than key-value

 Redis Data Structures: more than key/value